BombasticFantastik/BombasticFantastik/README.md

 <div align="center">
   <h1>Hi, my name is Artemy!👋.
-A Data Scientist, C# Backend Devoloper and also a student at the Siberian Federal University.</h1>
+A Data Scientist, Python Devoloper and also a student at the Siberian Federal University.</h1>

 </div>